nodestream-proj/nodestream/docs/docs/guides/creating-your-own-file-format-handler.md

-# Creating Your Own File Format
+# Handling a File Format

 There are instances where you might need to support custom file formats for reading data into a nodestream pipeline's `FileExtractor`.
 This guide will walk you through the process of creating your own file format implementation for your project.